rhyuen/robert-writes/content/consumption/hailmary.md

 ---
-title: 'The Premonition'
+title: 'Hail Mary'
-slug: 'premonition'
+slug: 'hailmary'
 date: '2021-07-03'
 tags: 'fiction,book'
 ---

-# Details about the book
+## Details about the book

 The book is by Andy Weir, the author of the Martian.